aleph-im/pyaleph/docs/protocol/messages/index.rst

 ********
 Messages
 ********
-All data transfered over the aleph.im network are aleph messages and represent the core of the Aleph networking model.
+All data transferred over the aleph.im network are aleph messages and represent the core of the Aleph networking model.

 Message can be: